 Stop giving them ride to work, school, movies or wheresoever

 Stop answering their calls

 Stop replying to their messages

-Love will pass the test of time and many trials, so if they are truly loving and loyal friends, they will not be offended for too long but rather look for opportunities to express their love to keep the friendship.
+Love will pass the test of time and many trials, so if they are truly loving and loyal friends, they will not be offended for too long, but rather look for opportunities to express their love and keep the friendship going.

 2. Philippians 2:3

 "Do nothing out of selfish ambition or vain conceit.
 Rather, in humility value others above yourselves."

 Good friends respect your independence.
 Do your friends disregard your feelings and treat them as though they don't matter?

 If your answer is yes to this question then there is a fair chance that your friends don't respect you.

 You must never lower your standards to accommodate unrespectful friends.
 Respect is a building block for a good friendship, so if your friendships don't have respect then it might be time to find a solution, or simply kiss that friendship goodbye